-For most marriages or civil partnerships you must give at least 16 days’ notice at your local register office.
+For most marriages or civil partnerships you must give at least 28 full days’ notice at your local register office.

 Contact your local register office to make an appointment.